windmill-labs/windmilldocs/docs/apps/5_app-runnable.md

 # Runnables

 On the bottom of the app editor, you can find the runnable editor.
-It allows you to create, edit or manage the scripts or flows linked to components (Runnable), and background scripts.
+It allows you to create, edit or manage the scripts or flows linked to components (Runnable), and background runnables .

 They are 4 types of runnables:

 - **Inline scripts**: scripts that are defined on the app editor, linked to a component.
-- **Workspace/Hub**: scripts linked to a component, but defined in the workspace or the Hub.
+- **Workspace/Hub**: runnables (scripts; flows) linked to a component, but defined in the workspace or the Hub.
-- **Background scripts**: scripts that are not linked to a component, but run in the background.
+- **Background runnables**: runnables that are not linked to a component, but run in the background.
 - **Frontend scripts**: script can be used to manipulate the client app state.
-They can either be linked to a component or be a background script.
-If they are a background script, they are not executed unless manually set to run when the app starts or reloads.
+They can either be linked to a component or be a background runnable.
+If they are a background runnable, they are not executed unless manually set to run when the app starts or reloads.

 ## Component runnable